Degassing of waters

 Chemical degassing

 Chemical degassing or subsequent degassing occurs through the addition of chemicals.
-These chemicals are dissolved in dilution water (minimum soft water quality, depending on water treatment) and are suitable for removing or converting the oxygen contained in the water.
+These chemicals are dissolved in dilution water (minimum soft water quality) and are suitable for removing or converting the oxygen contained in the water.
 The reaction time differs when different chemicals are used.
 In general, the greater the water temperature, the shorter the reaction time.